SUPPORT SELFLESS LOVE THIS HOLIDAY SEASON

 This holiday season, we want to celebrate those heroes who selflessly care for others all year round.
-That’s why we are committed to donating to organizations across the globe which support caregivers and volunteers .
+That’s why our gifts don’t just bring joy to the people you love.
+They will also help us donate to organizations across the globe which support caregivers and volunteers.

 3 United Nations.
 Policy Brief: The Impact of COVID-19 on Women.
 April 2020

 4 OECD (2011) “Help Wanted?
 Providing and Paying for Long-term Care: The Impact of Caring on Family Carers. https://www.oecd.org/els/health-systems/47884865.pdf